Everything travelers need to know about Wuhan coronavirus - Local News 8

 FCO advises against all but essential travel to the rest of mainland China.

-The Canadian government has also issued a travel advisory urging citizens to avoid all travel to Hubei Province.
-The advisory specifically names the cities of Wuhan, Huanggang and Ezhou.
+The Canadian government has also issued a travel advisory urging citizens to avoid all travel to Hubei Province and nonessential travel to the rest of China.

-The Wuhan coronavirus does not yet constitute a public health emergency of international concern, the World Health Organization announced on January 23, but the organization is monitoring the situation very closely.
+The World Health Organization announced on January 23 that the Wuhan coronavirus does not yet constitute a public health emergency of international concern, but a committee is reconvening on Thursday to further assess the situation.

-“Make no mistake.
-This is an emergency in China, but it has not yet become a global health emergency,” WHO Director-General Tedros Adhanom Ghebreyesus said.
-“It may yet become one.”

 Several foreign governments, including the United States, Japan, Germany and Italy are evacuating or planning to evacuate citizens from Wuhan.